Itsy Bitsy UX Redesign

 20–25%

-India’s Internet users shop online
+of India’s Internet users shop online driving higher demand for products

-India’s Internet users shop online
+of India’s Internet users shop online driving higher demand for products

 Creativity, Simplified